ramiy/Charitable/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Fixes a Javascript bug that prevented the $ variable (jQuery) from being defined in certain cases in the admin scripts.
+* Fixes a clash with Cart66.

 = 1.2.4 =
 * Updated for compatibility with WordPress 4.4.
 * Improves the API for dealing with the donation processor.
 Both the `charitable_before_process_donation_form` and `charitable_before_process_donation_amount_form` hooks now pass the donation form object as a second parameter.